 When someone considers the consequences of their actions and policies, the adult in us all should applaud.
 And when someone reconsiders their actions and policies given the projected negative consequences, we all should be thankful.
 Yet, like all populists and most revolutionaries, Bernie Sanders relies on espoused intentions, not outcomes.
 Whereas Clinton respected the balancing act behind crafting efficient and effective policies, Sanders ran on one-sided punitive policy proposals.
 Basically, soak the rich and damn if the creek runs dry.

 Where Trump won supporters by avoiding much real policy discussion—deferring to reckless, in-the-moment, crowd-pleasing sound bites—Sanders lifted leftist policies from the pages of some book he read during his days in a college dorm.
-And as much as Trump was clearly the reactionary candidate in 2016, Sanders’ policy offerings proved to be just as short-sighted and ill-suited for the 21st-Century.
+And as much as Trump was clearly the reactionary candidate in 2016, Sanders’ policy offerings proved to be just as short-sighted and ill-suited for the twenty-first century.
 The economic and political changes wrought by the recent waves of globalization undermine the usefulness of reverting to the stale radicalism of more than a century back.

 Few Americans would approve these policies, be it because of their long-term consequences or the manner in which they must be administered (or both).
 For example, the nationalization of the U.S. healthcare sector stands as one of his most cherished policy proposals.
 Yet, the tax hikes demanded to cover “Medicare for All,” regardless of its plausible merits, would cripple economic growth, restrict employment opportunities, and suppress real wages.
 Additionally, the policy design itself would, as I have written elsewhere, certainly stifle pharmaceutical innovation.